maxfieldk/TE-Seq/README.md

   ```
   peptable_srna.csv, is automatically updated each time you call Snakemake, according to the rules set out in conf/project_config_srna.yaml applied to conf/sample_table.csv.
 This is how rawdata paths can be generated dynamically.
   The workflow/profile/default/config.yaml instructs Snakemake how to be run in your compute environment.
 More information on Snakemake profiles can be found at https://snakemake.readthedocs.io/en/stable/executing/cli.html under the "Profiles" section header.
   If using the containerized workflow (default), modify the contents of workflow/profile/default/config.yaml such that Singularity containers have access to a directory which contains all files which are referenced in the pipeline and which contains your project directory.
+Certain hpc cluster computer systems have multiple paths refer to the same folder (e.g. /users/data/... is equivalent to /hpc_name/data/...).
+Be sure to include all such paths else you may get read/write errors.
   ```
   SUPPOSE YOUR PIPELINE DIRECTORY'S PATH IS /users/YOURUSERNAME/data/myproject/TE-Seq AND THAT YOU HAVE SUPPLIED GENOME ANNOTATIONS WITH THE FOLLOWING PATH /oscar/data/jsedivy/YOURUSERNAME/refseq.gtf